swtools/WOFpy/docs/Sphinx/CsvDaoTutorial.rst

 Your console should now show you the site name and other properties of the site.
 Hooray!
 Now let's make sure WOFpy likes your DAO.

+16. In the **tutorial** folder, edit the **openPort** value in **runserver_csv.py** like you did earlier in the version in the **solution** folder if necessary.
+Save and close the file.

-16. Open a command window to the **tutorial** folder.
+17. Open a command window to the **tutorial** folder.

-17. Enter this command: ``python runserver_csv.py``
+18. Enter this command: ``python runserver_csv.py``

-18. Open a Web browser and navigate to http://127.0.0.1:5000.
+19. Open a Web browser and navigate to http://127.0.0.1:8080.
+If you used a different port, substitute it in place of 8080 in the URL.

-19. Click on the second link, the one that reads **GetSites?site=TxRivers:Austin**.
+20. Click on the second link, the one that reads **GetSites?site=TxRivers:Austin**.

 You should now be looking at WaterML representing the Austin site.
 Yay!

-20. Click **Back** in your browser.
+21. Click **Back** in your browser.

-21. Click any of the other links.
+22. Click any of the other links.

 You should see **NotImplementedError** for the other links since you haven't programmed those parts of your DAO.

-22. In the command window, press **CTRL+C** to stop the service.
+23. In the command window, press **CTRL+C** to stop the service.

 Congratulations!
 You have completed the tutorial and have learned the basics of how to create a DAO for WOFpy.
 Please reference the files in the solution